serenity-bdd/serenity-core/README.md

 Starting from version 1.1.26, any commits without one of these prefixes will not appear in the release notes.

 ## Licensing

 This distribution, as a whole, is licensed under the terms of the Apache License, Version 2.0

+## History - Serenity and Thucydides

+Serenity was originally called [Thucydides](https://github.com/thucydides-webtests), and the package structure still reflects this history.
+Thucydides is discussed at length in the [BDD in Action](http://www.amazon.com/BDD-Action-Behavior-driven-development-lifecycle/dp/161729165X) under the name *Thucydides* - everything discussed in "BDD in Action" is directly applicable for Serenity except for the artifact names.

+*Thucydides* was renamed *Serenity* in November 2014, and moving forward, all new work will be done on Serenity.
+The artifact names reflect this change, e.g.
+  - *net.thucydides:thucydides-code* becomes *net.serenity:core*
+  - *net.thucydides:thucydides-junit* becomes *net.serenity:serenity-junit*
+  - *net.thucydides:thucydides-jbehave* becomes *net.serenity:serenity-jbehave*
+  - *net.thucydides:thucydides-cucumber* becomes *net.serenity:serenity-cucumber*

+and so on.

 ## Found a bug?
 Please read this before you raise an issue.